School of Music, Theatre, and Dance

 Students who withdraw from any course listed above must enroll in that course during the following semester.
 Failure to enroll in and successfully complete the course during the next semester in which it is offered will place the student on program warning.
 Deficiencies in any area of preparation may necessitate remedial courses and may delay graduation.

-Students who fail to meet program standards are subject to immediate suspension or suspension after a warning period.
+Students who fail to meet program standards are subject to immediate program suspension or program suspension after a program warning period.
 Each case is reviewed on an individual basis by the associate dean of the Center of Music.
-If the review indicates that a warning before suspension is appropriate, the procedure below is followed.
-Students should be aware that the offer of a warning period is a privilege, based on individual review, not a right.
+If the review indicates that a program warning before program suspension is appropriate, the procedure below is followed.
+Students should be aware that the offer of a program warning period is a privilege, based on individual review, not a right.

 CENTER OF MUSIC PROGRAM WARNING, SUSPENSION, READMISSION